-There are so many Indian restaurants in NYC that committing to one can feel as daunting as picking a mattress or appropriate job interview shoes that say “I am trustworthy and have good taste.”
-That’s why we’re presenting you with this guide.
-We narrowed down the 25 best spots in the city to eat dal, tandoori meats, South Indian stews, puffed-up puri, and much more.
-It includes everything from a cafeteria in the bottom of a Hindu temple in Flushing to old-school places in Murray Hill, and upscale white-table-cloth Midtown spots that are worth your (company’s) money.
+There are so many Indian restaurants in NYC that committing to one can feel as daunting as picking a new mattress.
+That’s why we made this guide.
+On it, you'll find the 28 best spots in the city to eat dal, tandoori meats, South Indian stews, puri, and more.
+They include everything from a cafeteria in the bottom of a Hindu temple in Flushing to old-school places in Murray Hill and upscale Midtown spots that are worth your (company’s) money.

 Not only is Delhi Heights the best Indian restaurant in Jackson Heights, but it also happens to serve excellent Nepalese momos.
 In that way, it’s like your admirable friend who goes to the gym all the time but also stays out late every weekend.
 From the Indian menu, we love the Punjabi-style mustard greens, thin garlicky naan, and spicy lamb bhuna.
 But no meal at Delhi Heights would be complete without an order of beef and chive momos.
-These steamed dumplings could easily intimidate the best momos in the neighborhood in some sort of momo face-off scenario.
-And considering the other options for Nepalese dumplings in Jackson Heights, that’s pretty impressive.
+These steamed dumplings are easily some of the best in the neighborhood.
+And, considering the other options for Nepalese dumplings in Jackson Heights, that’s pretty impressive.

 The best Indian place in Queens and maybe all of New York City, Seva is one of those restaurants that you won’t be able to shut up about until at least two people from your social circle try it for themselves.
-If you want to keep things affordable, you could go for the prix fixe sampler, which includes an appetizer, an entree, and dessert of your choosing for $15.95, but then you would be missing out on the beautiful thing that happens when intensely flavorful chicken tikka, lamb saag, and aloo gobi join forces on your plate.
+If you want to keep things affordable, you could go for the prix fixe sampler, which includes an appetizer, an entree, and dessert of your choosing—but then you'd be missing out on the beautiful thing that happens when intensely flavorful chicken tikka, lamb saag, and aloo gobi join forces on your plate.
 Make a reservation, bring friends, and see who can best handle their spice when the lamb vindaloo hits the table.

-If you’re not already someone who dreams about eating goat as much as a coyote dreams about eating goat, go to Adda and all of that will change.
-This Long Island City spot makes our favorite Indian goat dishes in the city, like a steaming biryani covered in a layer of baked dough, and an excellent junglee maas goat curry.
-You can easily have an amazing sit-down dinner here for under $25, and we think that’s something you should prioritize in the next week or so of your life.
+If you’re not already someone who dreams about eating goat as much as a coyote dreams about eating goat, go to Adda, and all of that will change.
+This Long Island City spot makes our favorite Indian goat dishes in the city, like a steaming biryani covered in a layer of baked dough and an excellent junglee maas goat curry.
+You can easily have an amazing sit-down dinner here for under $30, and we think that’s something you should prioritize in the next week or so of your life.

 If you wander 6th Street in the East Village in search of Indian Food, you’ll feel as overwhelmed as a baby on a cross-town city bus.
 But the only one you need to pay attention to is Malai Marke.
 Especially if you’re a vegan or a vegetarian (there are more vegetarian options on this South Indian restaurant’s menu than anywhere else in the area, as well as a full vegan section).
 So it shouldn’t be a surprise that the vegetarian dishes should be your focus here, even if you’re a meat-eater.
 We like the creamy chana masala and the vindaloo from the “spicy club” section.